demasy/Oracle-CEMLI-Framework/README.md

 <br>

 ###### Suggestions & Issues
-> If you find any issue or have a great idea in mind, please create an issue on <a href="https://github.com/demasy/Oracle-CEMLI-Framework/issues">GitHub</a>.
+> If you encounter any issues or have a brilliant idea, we encourage you to create an issue on our <a href="https://github.com/demasy/Oracle-CEMLI-Framework/issues">GitHub</a> repository.